Previous dayMarch 29, 2026Next day

 47.4 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 21 km S of Old Harbor, Alaska on March 29, 2026 at 16:30 UTC.
-The hypocenter lay at 47.4 km, placing this in the shallow crustal category.
+March 29, 2026 brought a magnitude 2.0 earthquake 21 km S of Old Harbor, Alaska, logged at 16:30 UTC.
+At a depth of 47.4 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 57.009°N, -153.271°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 57.009°, -153.271°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29